Enabling IPv6 for Hosted Applications

 The following diagram illustrates how a single load balancer can support traffic on both IPv4 and IPv6 addresses for a Cloud Foundry installation.

-See Routes and Domains for more information about domains in Cloud Foundry.View the source for this page in GitHub
+See Routes and Domains for more information about domains in Cloud Foundry.Create a pull request or raise an issue on the source for this page in GitHub